Lightning-AI/lightning-Habana/README.md

 pip install -U lightning lightning-habana
 ```

+---
+**NOTE**

+Ensure either of lightning or pytorch-lightning is used when working with the plugin.
+Mixing strategies, plugins etc from both packages is not yet validated.

+---

 ## Using PyTorch Lighting with HPU

 To enable PyTorch Lightning with HPU accelerator, provide `accelerator=HPUAccelerator()` parameter to the Trainer class.